 Pantheon Re-brand (Designing for ourselves)

 Pantheon creates technology solutions that solve problems.
-After assessing our current processes, values, and expertise, we realized our branding and website did not reflect who we were accurately.
+After assessing our current processes, values, and expertise, we realized our branding and website did not accurately reflect who we were.

 So, who are we?
 Well, we pride ourselves on the way we use data-driven decision making to develop software, utilize an iterative process that delivers continual improvement, and focus on the end user experience.
 To that effect, we used the same process that we take with clients on ourselves in order to redesign our website and branded assets to better describe the work we do and who we are.